How to apply for a graduate scheme

 Most will also have a fully-fledged university careers service, offering free advice and support to students and graduates, so take full advantage of them (because many don't!).

-You might find out about businesses that you'd never even heard of, or would never otherwise think of working for but is actually really suited to what you want.
-Keep your eyes and ears open around campus!
+You might find out about businesses that you've never even heard of, or not thought of working for, but that are actually really suited to what you want.
+Keep your eyes and ears open around campus.

-The most important thing when it comes to searching for graduate jobs is to be proactive, but also have a strategy in place to save you wasting valuable time – you still have your studies and potentially a part-time job to juggle too!
+The most important thing when it comes to searching for graduate jobs is to be proactive, but also to have a strategy in place to save you from wasting valuable time.
+Let's face it, you already have enough on your plate with your studies and potentially a part-time job to juggle too.

-Not to state the obvious or anything, but you should be applying between the application open date and deadline!
+Not to state the obvious or anything, but you should be applying between the application open date and the deadline!
 Missing a deadline is the most easily avoidable hiccup, which is what makes it so infuriatingly annoying when it happens.

-Make sure you work out well in advance when employers open the application process and when they plan to close it.
-We've got a full list of graduate scheme deadlines here.
+Make sure you work out well in advance when employers open the application process, and when they plan to close it.
+We've got a full list of graduate scheme deadlines.

 It's also worth knowing that it's not unheard of for recruiters to close the application window early if they get inundated with responses.
 For that reason, we strongly recommend playing it safe and getting your application in as soon as possible to avoid disappointment.

 As a general rule, the application window for most graduate schemes is open from early October to February.
 If you've missed the boat, you might want to wait another year or look for a regular graduate job instead.
-However, some schemes are open to applicants all year round – find out who here.
+However, some graduate schemes are open to applicants all year round.

 Successful applicants will typically start in their new job the following September after graduation.